-These weeds are best controlled on site, but small quantities from household sources can be accepted at recycling sites for disposal.
+These weeds are best controlled on site, but small quantities from household sources can be taken to recycling centres.
 Heavy duty bags should be used to transport weeds and Common Ragwort should be transported in sealed bags or containers.
-On arrival at site please tell the site staff that you have these types of weeds and they will direct you to the appropriate residual skip.
+On arrival at site please tell the site staff that you have these types of weeds and they will direct you to the “cannot be recycled” skip.

 Ragwort is a toxic plant and suitable precautions must be taken when handling both live and dead plants.
 Sturdy waterproof gardening type gloves, a facemask and coverings on arms and legs should be worn.
 If ragwort comes into contact with bare skin, the area should be thoroughly washed in warm soapy water, rinsed and dried.

 Japanese Knotweed is a foreign species introduced to the UK.
-It is invasive and outcompetes native plants and animals.
+It is invasive and spreads very quickly.

 If you have large quantities of Japanese Knotweed, please see the Environment Agency website for advice on safe removal and disposal.

 Defra’s (Department for Environment Food and Rural Affairs) website provides advice on the safe disposal of ragwort.